Most of us feel down at some point in our lives.

-Maybe it’s been stressful at work, or you’re feeling isolated after an argument with your partner, or you’ve had a bad experience after hooking up with a guy.
+Maybe it’s been stressful at work, or you’re feeling isolated, or you’ve had a bad experience after hooking up with a guy.

 It could also be linked to issues like bereavement, or coming to terms with living with a long-term health condition like HIV.

 Sometimes, however, you may just feel down for no reason at all.